27 June, Royalty, Religion, and getting lost

 Finishing the day in Azay le Rideau

 This was the hottest day yet, and we had a full day’s ride ahead of us.
 Our planned route took us back to Chinon and then followed a fairly straight line to town.
 But Kathrin has this thing about going back – she never does it.
 Always forward is her motto.
 She looked at the map to find another route that avoided Chinon, and eventually we decided to follow some signs and just figure it out.
 How hard can it be?
 Big mistake…epic mistake.
 We ended up adding 15km to our ride.
-To make matters worse, my bike’s navigation computer routed us into an unmaintained overgrown path the led to a dead end.
+To make matters worse, my bike’s navigation computer routed us into an unmaintained overgrown path that led to a dead end.
 It was disastrous.
 After a long, hot, frustrating bike ride that lasted forever, we finally arrived at our destination, Hotel de Biencourt in Azay le Rideau.

 Hotel de Biencourt is a small, local boutique hotel run by two guys who really love what they do.
 They are very personable and friendly.
 (The hotel itself has an interesting history, read about it on their website).
 The host was taking care of two other guests as we approached the reception desk.
 After a few minutes, he walked away with them to show them something but then came back to us and apologized for making us wait and assured us he would soon be back.
 A gracious gesture that made a good first impression on us.
 Once he returned and we gave him our name, he told us that because of the heat he has put us in a bigger room on the ground floor (we were on the 1st floor, 2nd floor to you Americans).
 We appreciated his generosity, especially since we biked 52km (33 miles) in 36˚+ heat (95˚F).